 Be warned, your lens may fog up with the temperature change so give your camera time to adjust.

 A favourite chill out spot for our resident ducks, geese, and moorhens, our serene lake is best for photos of birds and flowers on the water's edge.

 Look out for the beautiful yellow star-shaped flowers of the cornelian cherry (Cornus mas).
 The tree puts on a colourful display throughout the year, as it bears bright, glossy red berries during the summer too.

 Travel through a series of fascinating ecosystems in the Princess of Wales Conservatory.
 From formidable carnivorous plants to towering cacti, this glasshouse offers a variety of textures and shapes for your photos.

-Keep an eye out for varied textures and patterns in this glasshouse.
-Watch out for the prickles and spikes of cacti in the dry zone, soft floaty ferns in the fern zone, and striking leaf patterns in the tropical areas.
+Keep an eye out for the prickles and spikes of cacti in the dry zone, soft floaty ferns in the fern zone, and striking leaf patterns in the tropical areas.

-Between 8 February to 8 March 2020, capture a rainbow of colours at our annual orchid festival.
+Between 4 February and 5 March 2023, capture a rainbow of colours at our annual orchid festival.